What are dental implants ?

 vertical shrinkage of the toothless gap

-If the required space diminishes because of teeth migration, preliminary operations (most often complicated and expensive) are required before the design of the prosthetic restoration can actually begin.
+If the required space diminishes because of teeth migration, preliminary operations (most often complicated and expensive) are needed before the design of the prosthetic restoration can actually begin.

 Conclusion

 !!!After teeth extractions, it is essential to restore the toothless gaps as soon as possible.
-As you will see in this chapter, dental implants offer superior therapeutic solutions compared to traditional restorations (bridges or removable dentures supported by natural teeth).
+As you will see, dental implants offer superior therapeutic solutions compared to traditional restorations (such as dental bridges or removable dentures supported by natural teeth).